LuoYingSong/android-model-infer-time/README.md

 ### 4. Build and run with Android Studio

 run on your AVD or real Android device.
-See this [video](https://drive.google.com/file/d/11L5mIjrLn7B7VdwjQl5vJv3ZVK4hcYut/view?usp=sharing) for a screencast of the app running.

 ![](screenshot1.jpg)